jmuelmen/AeroCom-Phase4/README.md

 # AeroCom-Phase4
-AeroCom Phase 4 ACI experiment designs
+This repository contains AeroCom Phase 4 ACI experiment designs.

+Currently, this list, in its entirety, is [aci-baseline.md].